Perrottarichard/fern-psy/README.md

 # Fern's Counseling Forum Demo (client)

-This project is the client side of a demo, full-stack Javascript/Node web app.
+This project is the client side of a demo, MERN stack web app.

 The project is hosted at:
 https://fern-counseling.herokuapp.com